 - Line a 32cm x 22cm baking sheet (internal size) with parchment paper.

 - Add the Flour to a large mixing bowl.

 - Chop the Butter into small pieces into the Flour.

-- Rub the butter and flour together by lifting a handful in both hands and letting it gently fall back into the ball while rubbing your thumb across your fingers.
+- Rub the Butter and Flour together by lifting a handful in both hands and letting it gently fall back into the bowl while rubbing your thumb across your fingers.
 Eventually, this mixture will resemble breadcrumbs.
 Don’t worry about getting it too perfect.

 - Add the Dry Mustard Powder and Mixed Herbs and mix with a wooden spoon.

 - Grate the Cheese on a fine cheese setting on the grater.
 This allows it to melt and blend into the mixture more easily in the oven.
 Keep a small amount of cheese to one side for sprinkling on the pizza at the end.

 - Peel and grate the 2 Red Onions onto a clean cloth (tea towel will do) and squeeze the excess liquid out.

 - Beat the two Eggs together in a separate bowl.

 - Add the Onion, Eggs, Milk and Cheese to the Flour mixture (leave about a palm full of cheese aside for sprinkling on top later).

 - Mix together until a smooth ‘dough’ forms.
 Add a dusting of flour if the mixture is too sticky.

 - Put the ‘dough’ on the parchment paper on the baking tray and either roll it out or press it out until it is about ½ cm thick.

 - Chop the Tomatoes and arrange them on top of the ‘dough’.